David Escamilla-Guerrero

 4. All aboard!
 Railroad access and Mexico-US mass migration

-prepared for the volume "Roots of Underdevelopment: A New Economic and Political History of Latin America and the Caribbean"
+Prepared for the volume "Roots of Underdevelopment: A New Economic and Political History of Latin America and the Caribbean"

 edited by Felipe Valencia Caicedo

-Oxford Economic and Social History Working Paper 212, October 2024
+OESH Working Paper 212, October 2024

 5. Minimum wages and gender inequality in the long run: Evidence from Mexico